ubuntu/snappy-playpen/mirageos/README.md

 # MirageOS snap

 This is a ocaml project for creating unikernels.
-There is no deb package, and it's interesting because it's a new language and package manager.
+There is no deb package.
+It's interesting because it uses a language and a package manager I haven't used in snapcraft before.

 ## Current state